fordevio/autoCD/docs/CONTRIBUTING.md

 lead: ""
 images: []
 draft: false
-description: How can I contribute to the wharf?
+description: How can I contribute to the autoCD?
 ---

-This project is licensed under the [Apache 2.0 license](LICENSE) and accept contributions via GitHub pull requests.
+This project is licensed under the [Apache 2.0 license](../LICENSE) and accept contributions via GitHub pull requests.
 This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.